NHPCO Focus on Program Integrity and Oversight

 - NHPCO publishes list of recommendations to protect and enhance program integrity – August 2019

-- Health and Human Services (HHS) Office of Inspector General (OIG) releases two reports on hospice care identifying deficiencies in the hospice survey process and risks to patients – July 9, 2019
+- OIG releases two reports on hospice care identifying deficiencies in the hospice survey process and risks to patients – July 9, 2019

 -